 This step-by-step guide explains how to set up Single Sign-On in Contentstack with OneLogin as your SAML 2.0 Identity Provider (IdP).

-In a nutshell, this integration requires four steps:
+To do so, this integration requires following steps:

 - Create SSO Name and ACS URL in Contentstack

 - Configure Contentstack App in OneLogin

 - Add application to user groups for IdP Role Mapping

 Let us see each of the processes in detail.